-Candidates will need to be able to teach basic skills such as walking on uneven ground, packing a rucksack, and wearing appropriate clothing but not necessarily more advanced skills such as teaching complex navigation.
+Candidates will need to be able to teach basic skills such as walking on steep ground, packing a rucksack, using a stove and pitching a tent but not necessarily more advanced skills such as teaching complex navigation.

 Time should be spent looking at how instructors can alter their activities and delivery style to teach the same topic to different groups.
 Being able to alter their language, calibrating the level of challenge, giving clear demonstrations, and setting appropriate goals are all essential teaching tools.